Stewori/JyNI/readme.md

 jython -J-cp build/JyNI.jar

-To run it from a different place, you just need adjust the paths for JyNI and Jython in the above commands.
+To run it from a different place, you just need to adjust the paths for JyNI and Jython in the above commands.